 - A. The Association and the District agree that the professionalism of members is of mutual importance.
-Members shall have flexibility in selecting a reporting location on emergency closure days.
+Members shall have flexibility in selecting a reporting location on emergency closure days or on days alternatively identified by the Superintendent or designee to be distance delivery days in lieu of closure days.
 If an emergency closure day requires the member to make up the day, AEA members will be notified on or before the closure day that it is a non-working, non-paid day. - B. The District recognizes that member preparation efforts when students are not present may just as easily, and more efficiently, be served at a non-school location, including the member's home.
 This procedure would not prohibit the member from working at the regular school, but gives the member the professional choice as to where the preparation work for the day will be performed.
+Members are responsible for ensuring they have all equipment and other resources necessary to perform their job duties from their selected alternate work location.